 ❓ What Is The Best Mint For Mint Sauce?

 There are a ton of different varieties of mint.
-However, for a classic mint sauce for lamb, you want your standard garden mint.
+However, for a classic mint sauce for lamb, you want your common garden mint.

 ❓ What Is The Best Type Of Vinegar For Mint Sauce?

-White wine vinegar is the best option for mint sauce, but apple cider vinegar would work as well.
+White wine vinegar is the best option for mint sauce, but apple cider vinegar or sherry vinegar would work as well.
 I would avoid any malt vinegar as they are much too strong and would overpower the sauce.
+See my article on white vinegar vs white wine vinegar before swapping them!

-🍖 Enjoy Your Mint Sauce With These Dishes
+🍖 Enjoy Mint Sauce With These Meat Dishes

 - Roasted Leg of Lamb